chadsansing/adversary-space/gm-resources/planning/session-4.md

 ### What happens next?

-The PCs haver to escape Novarum to bring the rebel leaders back to Ifsen.
+The PCs have to escape Novarum to bring the rebel leaders back to Ifsen.

 ### Reward